-GAC underserved regions capacity building workshop, 23-24 June
+GAC underserved regions capacity building workshop, 23-24 June (Room?)

 The GAC Public Safety and Under-Served Regions working groups are holding a capacity building workshop in Johannesburg.
 This workshop will bring together some of the 27 African Heads of Cybercrime units, as well as other representatives from governments and industry to not only introduce them to ICANN and GAC processes but most critically to build their capacity in engaging with ICANN to address DNS security related issues.